TrueC-D/prework-videos-statements-writing-dynamic-programs/README.md

   puts "You will owe $#{fee}"
 end
 ```
-+ So we're really close - finally, we need to add a check for the state, because if they are in MI or NY, those states each charge different flat fees per rental
++ So we're really close - finally, we need to add a check for the state, because if they are in MI or NY, those states each charge different flat fees per rental.
 + So let's ask for the state of the user.
 ```ruby
 puts "Welcome to the Rental Car Fee Checker!
 To begin, please enter your age."